whoopsmonitor/whoopsmonitor/docs/quick-start.md

 ## Login

 Now you can log in.
 Use the admin password you can read from the Docker Compose file, the `APP_PASSWORD` variable.
-You might also click on the "Are you a guest?" link, allowing anonymous users to view dashboard data.
+You might also click on the "or continue as a guest" link, allowing anonymous users to view dashboard data.

 <img src="/docs/img/quick-start/app-password-variable.png" alt="image" height="300" />